 - 5. Misconduct.
 Failure to follow regulations by you, your spouse, family member(s) and/or guest(s) can result in the loss of housing privileges.
-Unacceptable behavior includes that which is destructive to morale, such as disturbing the peace and harmony of the neighborhood, threatening other residents or their property, involvement with gangs or gang related activities, providing alcohol to minors, the use or sale of illegal substances, any violence or disturbance involving a weapon, involvement of graffiti, intentionally littering, fighting and any behavior not consistent with the core values of the Coast Guard. - Illicit Drugs.
-Use, possession, distribution, or cultivation of any Schedule I drugs listed in The Controlled Substances Act, 21 U.S.C. §, et seq., even with a prescription, in Coast Guard housing is illegal.
-This also includes marijuana and any derivative of industrial hemp such as cannabidiol (CBD) oil.
-Residents are subject to all applicable federal laws regardless of state laws to the contrary. - 7.
-Registered Sex Offenders.
-TRACEN Petaluma Housing shall comply with federal and state laws to impose registered sex offender residency restrictions. - 8.
+Unacceptable behavior includes that which is destructive to morale, such as disturbing the peace and harmony of the neighborhood, threatening other residents or their property, involvement with gangs or gang related activities, providing alcohol to minors, the use or sale of illegal substances, any violence or disturbance involving a weapon, involvement of graffiti, intentionally littering, fighting and any behavior not consistent with the core values of the Coast Guard. - 6.
+Marijuana.
+Use, possession, distribution, or cultivation of any Schedule I drug listed in the Controlled Substances Act, 21 U.S.C. §, et seq., even with a prescription is illegal in all Coast Guard controlled housing and not eligible for a waiver.
+Residents are subject to all applicable federal laws regardless of state or local laws to the contrary.
+Members with dependents that require use of Schedule I drugs by prescription may request to be released from Coast Guard housing to reside on the economy. - 7.
+Sex Offenders.
+Except where prohibited by law or otherwise waived by appropriate authority, no person required to register as a sex offender by Reference (d), or by the state laws in which a unit is located may occupy any Coast Guard controlled housing.
+This policy applies to all Coast Guard controlled housing, to include, but is not limited to owned, leased or privatized family and unaccompanied personnel housing wherever located. - a.
+If any member, or a resident in their Coast Guard controlled housing is subsequently required to register as a sex offender, the member must notify the local housing office in writing within three business days of the registration requirement.
+Residents who occupy housing but are then required to move due to a subsequent sex offender registration may be entitled to a local move pursuant to paragraph 051903.B.1.a.(2) of Reference (e). - b.
+Applicants found to have falsely certified that no registered sex offenders including themselves, would reside in Coast Guard controlled housing shall be considered for eviction which may be at the members' expense, and may be subject to prosecution under the Uniform Code of Military Justice (UCMJ). - c.
+Applicants may request a waiver via memo from the Area Housing Authority (AHA).
+Waiver request must be routed through the members Commanding Officer (CO) or Officer in Charge (OINC) to the CO or OINC with cognizance over the housing location (if different) to the AHA.
+Waiver requests should include the recommended information found on the CG-5370A form. - 8.
 Eviction.
 Eviction may be recommended when conditions for termination of occupancy exist and you refuse to vacate government quarters.
 If eviction becomes necessary, justification for this action will be recommended by the Housing Officer and approved by the Commanding Officer. - D. Procedures for Vacating Quarters.
 Only the sponsor may submit the intent to vacate unless a designee (usually the spouse) has a valid power of attorney.
 Written notification of intent to vacate quarters shall be made to the Housing Office upon receipt of orders and at least 45 days prior to the estimated date of termination (departure).
 If official orders for a military directed move are received within 45 days of the transfer date, the Housing Office must be notified immediately.
+The

-The Household Goods (HHG) pack out date should be set prior to the termination date to allow for pick up of your HHGs and cleaning of your quarters.
+Household Goods (HHG) pack out date should be set prior to the termination date to allow for pick-up of your HHGs and cleaning of your quarters.